June 20, 2013

 Anyone producing business communication work examples, with a strategic plan, may enter.
 Entries must be original material.
 If the entry involves work for a client, entrants must show proof of client permission at time of entry.

-What Projects are Eligible for Bronze Quill Award Entry?
+What Projects Are Eligible for Bronze Quill Award Entry?

 The entry should reflect work from the current calendar year.
 The materials may have been produced in the previous year but implemented or evaluated in the year of submission.
 If the entry is a multi-year campaign/program, only the materials related to results documented in the current submission year can be considered.
 Project time frames should be included in work plans.